All Bucknellians are encouraged to expand their knowledge of dance. All levels of ability and experience are welcome!

-The Fall Dance Showcase and the spring Choreographer's Showcase, under faculty and student direction, feature a wide array of new works by students who have taken Dance Composition, as well as faculty and guest artist pieces.
+Dance Showcases — The Fall Dance Showcase and the spring Choreographer's Showcase, under faculty and student direction, feature a wide array of new works by students who have taken Dance Composition, as well as faculty and guest artist pieces.
 Auditions occur at the beginning of each semester, providing a performance opportunity for students of all levels of experience.
-Rehearsal commitment is approximately one and a half hours a week per piece.
+Rehearsal requires 1-2 hours of time commitment per week per piece.
 Beginning technique classes and student dance groups are also invited to perform.
-With such a diverse offering, the showcase concerts enjoy enthusiastic support from the campus and surrounding communities.
+With such a diverse offering, the showcase concerts perform to sell-out audiences from the campus & surrounding community.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.